scalacenter/scala-advent-of-code/docs/2024/puzzles/day21.md

 ### Interleaving directions doesn't help

-Let us consider the numerical keypad, and let's assume that want to go from `3` to `4`.
+Consider the numerical keypad.
+Suppose we want to go from `3` to `4`:

 ```
 +---+---+---+